-The first thing for prospective RNs to consider is what degree they'd like to achieve.
 LPN to RN programs are usually available through 2-year community colleges or vocational schools, but options also exist at 4-year universities.
-The former track leads to an associate's degree, while the latter results in a bachelor's degree.
+Considerations when seeking a school in this field include the following:

 LPN to RN Associate's Degree

 This program qualifies an LPN to take the NCLEX-RN and become an RN.
-This program may be available partially online and can lead to an Associate of Science, Associate of Applied Science or Associate Degree Nursing.
+This program may be available partially online and can lead to an Associate of Science, Associate of Applied Science or Associate Degree in Nursing.
 The advanced track consists of one semester or summer term of study that's just for LPNs.
 These individuals then join non-LPN students for the next two semesters, and the cohort graduates together at the end of that year.
-Nursing classes traditionally cover:

 LPN to RN Bachelor's Degree